sturob/tmux-teleport/README.md

 	  *   only show current window
 	  #   only show active windows in other sessions
 	  |   only show cut window
-	  >   only show windows, no padding or
+	  >   only show windows, no padding or actions
 	  @   only show unnamed windows

 This will not work so well if you use special characters in window names.
 So don't do that, or do, but you have been warned.